-We shall improve our production-distribution coordination to achieve precise control of product delivery schedules and monitor changes in market demand at all times through information systems.
-The manufacturing department will also make flexible adjustments to its production plan in order to better manage the delivery schedule and satisfy our customers' needs without compromising the benefits of concentrated batch production.
+We shall improve our production-distribution coordination to achieve precise control of product delivery schedules and always monitor changes in market demand through information systems.
+The manufacturing department will also make flexible adjustments to its production plan to better manage the delivery schedule and satisfy our customers' needs without compromising the benefits of concentrated batch production.